My Big Discovery: Saving Money on Food can Save Your Life and the World

 SAVE MONEY.
 EAT WELL.
 MAKE A DIFFERENCE.

-I made a shocking discovery while trying to live on a dollar a meal several years ago.
+I made a shocking discovery while trying to live on a dollar a meal as part of the 2007 Food Stamp Challenge.
 The more I squeezed my budget, the better the food was.
 I was forced to cook fresh, local food from scratch.

 Within a week, we noticed that we were losing weight without feeling hungry.
 We slept better at night and felt more cheerful and energetic during the day.
 My husband loved it.
 He asked me to keep cooking that way, but with enough money so we could enjoy peach cobbler.